BerkeleyHCI/edg-ide/ide-getting-started.md

 If you go into the voltage divider block and mouseover the resistors, you can also see resistor values selected, 10k and 33k.
 The output voltage on the output line reflects the actual expected output voltage, accounting for resistor tolerance and the chip's feedback reference tolerance.

-To zoom out, you can double-click on the topmost block.
+To zoom out, you double-click on the topmost block.
 Or, double-click on any block in the design tree to zoom to that block.

 You can see details of some other components (like capacitor capacitance, or inductor inductance) by mouseover as well: